 Mr Raithatha was advised to go to Moorfields eye casualty department to have his eye assessed for traumatic injury.
 They ruled out any serious injury from the blunt trauma but the force had dislodged his ICL.
 The patient was amazingly still seeing 6/5 out of this eye and had no discomfort.

 Blunt trauma normally causes a number of injuries/inflammation to various structures in the eye or causing a rise in intraocular pressure.
-Fortunately in this case only the ICL was dislodged.
-As Moorfield’s consultant did not have much expertise in ICL and they contacted AVC to take over the management of this unusual condition.
+Fortunately, in this case, only the ICL was dislodged.
+Moorfield’s consultant did not have much expertise in ICL, so they contacted AVC to take over the management of this unusual condition.